raspdevpy/ccdoc/guide/Other/syntax.md

 Hello Rake
 ```
 ### Multiple Inputs
-In some function it wants from you more than just 1 input like $channelSendMessage\
+Some functions need more than just 1 input like $channelSendMessage\
 it asks for 2 different inputs (in order):
 * Channel ID to send to
 * Message Content

-Assume that channel id is `1234`, and content is `Hello $username`
+Assume that the channel id is `1234`, and content is `Hello $username`
-To apply these inputs in the function, we will separate them by `;`\
+To apply these inputs in the function, we will separate them by a semicolon `;`\
 Like this:
 ```
 $channelSendMessage[1234;Hello $username]